Supporting a safer holiday journey

 Challenging journeys

-As families across Australia get ready to jump in the car and head away during the holiday season, there are many families of children with disabilities and medical conditions who may be facing a challenging journey.
+As families across Australia get ready to jump in the car and head away during the holiday season, there are many families of children and young people with disabilities and medical conditions who may be facing a challenging journey.

 The data